kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ##Codebase

-To find out about the latest improvements to Chainweaver, view all activity available at the open-source repository on GitHub [here](https://github.com/kadena-io/chainweaver).
+To find out about the latest improvements to Chainweaver, view all activity available at the open-source repository on GitHub <a href=“https://www.kadena.io/chainweaver" target="_blank">here</a>.

 ##Contact